Danijel Subašić: Monaco

 During the 2013–14 season, which was his first season in Ligue 1, Subašić kept four clean sheets and experienced only one defeat in Monaco's first 13 Ligue 1 matches.
 Subašić played 35 matches in Ligue 1 as Monaco finished runner-up in 2013–14 season.
 During the 2014–15 season, Subašić kept eight consecutive clean sheets in Ligue 1 matches; on 8 February 2015, his run of not conceding a goal in Ligue 1 ended after 842 minutes in an away match against Guingamp.
 In the 2016–17 season, Subašić played an important part in winning the first Ligue 1 title after 17 years, as well reaching the Champions League semi-finals, and was named Ligue 1's Goalkeeper of the Year.

 Subašić missed the beginning of the 2019–20 season due to a hamstring injury and was replaced by Benjamin Lecomte, who joined Monaco in July 2019.
-However, Lecomte continued to play in the starting formation even after Subašić had recovered for his injury.
+However, Lecomte continued to play in the starting formation despite poor performances, even after Subašić had recovered for his injury.
 Subašić was relegated to a backup role and did not appear in any games during the whole season.
 On 8 June 2020, his departure was announced, after having spent eight-and-a-half years at Monaco.